followthemoney/north_sea/notebooks/infrastructure/README.md

 ## Run

 The easiest way to use this code is with Docker.
+Make sure you have installed Docker.
 From the parent directory run:

 ```
 docker compose up -d